peopleware/openapi/resource/relationships-and-search.md

 when that participating entity is updated.

-Take the example from earlier on to make this concrete: relationship `R` with participating entities `X` and `Y`, with `X` itself a relationship with participation entities `YA` and `YB`.
+Take the example from earlier on to make this concrete: relationship `R` with participating entities `X` and `Y`, with `X` itself a relationship with participating entities `YA` and `YB`.
 Suppose that `content` of `R` contains data of all entities.
 When `YB` is updated, all search records of `Y` that have that `YB` as participating entity, need to be updated.
 For each of those `Y` relationships, all search records of `R` that have that `Y` as participating entity, need to be updated.

 The example explicitly does not contain data related to `X`.
-If it would, the relationship search index record would need to be updated to when that information in `/x/123` changes.
+If it would, the relationship search index record would need to be updated too when that information in `/x/123` changes.
 Since we imagine in the example that there are only a few instances of `X` related to an instance of `Y`, search for properties of `X` is functionally irrelevant.
 Since we imagine many instances of `Y` related to an instance of `X`, there would be many instance of `R` for a given `X`, resulting in many necessary updates.
 Not having information about `X` that can change in the search index record for `R`